Thinkers50 European Business Forum 2019 … the best new ideas for business leaders

 - Erin Meyer, INSEAD professor, and author of “The Culture Map” making sense of today’s world

-Here are some inspiring voices, on how to embrace the best ideas from Asia:
+To get us in the mood, here are some inspiring voices, on how to embrace the best ideas from around the world:

 Niall Ferguson, historian, broadcaster and professor at Harvard University

 Haiyan Wang, Managing Partner of the China India Institute

 Pankaj Gemawat, Director of Center for the Globalization of Management, Stern School of Business